muhammadabdullah660/DevOps/Week03/More DevOps.md

 | Emphasizes the reliability, availability, and performance of software systems. | Emphasizes collaboration, communication, and automation between development and operations teams. |
 | SRE is 'How' of the system.                                  | DevOps is 'What' of the system.                              |

+### Organizational Impact of DevOps

+DevOps has a significant impact on organizations, both in terms of the way work is done and the results that are achieved.
+Here are some of the key organizational impacts of DevOps:

+1. **Improved collaboration and communication**: DevOps promotes a culture of collaboration and communication between development and operations teams, breaking down silos and promoting cross-functional teamwork.
+2. **Faster time-to-market**: By automating processes and reducing manual work, DevOps enables organizations to deliver software faster and more reliably, reducing time-to-market and giving them a competitive edge.
+3. **Increased efficiency and productivity**: DevOps automates many repetitive, manual tasks, freeing up time for teams to focus on more strategic initiatives.
+This leads to increased efficiency and productivity across the organization.
+4. **Better quality software**: DevOps emphasizes continuous testing, monitoring, and feedback, which leads to higher quality software that is more resilient and easier to maintain.
+5. **Improved customer satisfaction**: By delivering software faster and with higher quality, DevOps can improve customer satisfaction, leading to higher customer retention and increased revenue.
+6. **Improved employee satisfaction and retention**: DevOps fosters a culture of continuous learning and improvement, which can lead to increased job satisfaction and retention for employees.
+7. **Better risk management**: DevOps practices such as continuous testing, monitoring, and feedback can help organizations identify and mitigate potential risks and issues before they become critical.

+#### Conclusion

+- Organizations must have small, dedicated, cross-functional, self-organizing teams to successfully implement DevOps.
+- Successful DevOps teams should be organized around business domains.
+- Each team should have a mission that aligns with a business domain.